 Tran Le Xuan Palace

-Tran Le Xuan Palace is a complex of three villas, built in French architectural style, located at 2 Yet Kieu Street, Cam Ly – Da Lat ward.
-During the First Republic of Vietnam, this building was the resting place of the families of Tran Le Xuan and Ngo Dinh Nhu.
-After Ngo Dinh Nhu and his brother, President Ngo Dinh Diem, were assassinated and Tran Le Xuan lived in exile, this project became a tourist destination.
+Tran Le Xuan PalaceTran Le Xuan Palace is a complex of three villas, built in French architectural style, located at 2 Yet Kieu Street, Cam Ly – Da Lat ward.
+During the First Republic of Vietnam, this building served as the resting place for the families of Tran Le Xuan and Ngo Dinh Nhu.
+After Ngo Dinh Nhu and his brother, President Ngo Dinh Diem, were assassinated, and Tran Le Xuan lived in exile, this project became a tourist destination.

 Tran Le Xuan Palace includes three villas:

-- Hong Ngoc Villa: Tran Le Xuan built a plan for his father, Mr. Tran Van Chuong.
+• Hong Ngoc Villa: Tran Le Xuan built a plan for his father, Mr. Tran Van Chuong.

-- Lam Ngoc Villa: Tran Le Xuan’s family’s weekend getaway.
+• Lam Ngoc Villa: Tran Le Xuan’s family’s weekend getaway.

 Hang Nga Villa

-Hang Nga Villa includes many buildings and guest houses, cafes and art galleries with a distinctive style.
-The building’s interior includes caves, winding hallways, winding staircases, quirky furniture and large animal statues.
-There are no straight lines and straight angles, and everything appears as if it has been melted at high temperatures and then frozen in a grotesque shape.
+Hang Nga VillaHang Nga Villa comprises many buildings, guest houses, cafes, and art galleries, all with a distinctive style.
+The building’s interior includes caves, winding hallways, winding staircases, quirky furniture, and large animal statues.
+There are no straight lines or angles, and everything appears as if it has been melted at high temperatures and then frozen into a grotesque shape.

-Between the buildings are tree stumps, gnarled tree roots made of concrete and giant spider webs made of wire.
+Between the buildings are tree stumps, gnarled tree roots made of concrete, and giant spider webs made of wire.
 There is a small tea room inside a large Giraffe statue.
-The rooms are named Gourd, Kangaroo, bear, bee,… Rooms can be booked for regular overnight stays.
-Currently, each year “Crazy House” welcomes about 100,000 visitors, most of whom are foreigners.
+The rooms are named Gourd, Kangaroo, Bear, Bee,… Rooms can be booked for regular overnight stays.
+Currently, each year, “Crazy House” welcomes about 100,000 visitors, most of whom are foreigners.

 Bao Dai Summer Palace

-This is the Third Mansion of Bao Dai Emperor that served as the summer palace for him.
-Bao Dai Palace is a two-story mansion situated on a hill in the Love Forest.
+Bao Dai Summer PalaceThis is the Third Mansion of Bao Dai Emperor, which served as his summer palace.
+Bao Dai Palace III is a two-story mansion situated on a hill in the Love Forest.
 It has front and back flower gardens.
 It was built from 1933 to 1938.
-The ground floor was reserved as the Emperor’s working space, while the upstairs was the living space of the whole royal family.
-The latter comprises a library, entertainment room, and large dining room.
+The ground floor was reserved for the Emperor’s working space, while the upper floor was the living space for the entire royal family.
+The latter comprises a library, an entertainment room, and a large dining room.

-Address: 01 Trieu Viet Vuong Street, Xuan Huong – Da Lat ward.
+Address: 01 Trieu Viet Vuong Street, Xuan Huong – Da Lat Ward.

 Da Lat railway station